ViktorQvarfordt/blog/posts/2023-12-23-postgres-graphs-and-trees.md

 RETURN p
 ```

-There are extensions for postgres such as [AGE](https://github.com/apache/age) (supports Cypher) and [pgRouting](https://github.com/pgRouting/pgrouting) that add powerful graph operations to Postgres.
-However, these are not that common and might not be available in your managed sql database provider.
+There are extensions for Postgres such as [AGE](https://github.com/apache/age) (supports Cypher) and [pgRouting](https://github.com/pgRouting/pgrouting) that add powerful graph operations to Postgres.
+However, these are not that common and might not be available in your managed SQL database provider.

-Plain Postgres might be all you need.
+While dedicated graph databases are powerful, plain Postgres might be all you need.

-We used these methods:
+In this article, we used the methods:

 * [Recursive queries](https://www.postgresql.org/docs/current/queries-with.html#QUERIES-WITH-RECURSIVE).
 * [Postgres functions](https://www.postgresql.org/docs/current/sql-createfunction.html) with the [plpgsql](https://www.postgresql.org/docs/current/plpgsql.html) language.